mojaloop/ci-config-orb-build/README.md

 ## Usage

-To use the `mojaloop/build` orb in your CircleCI configuration, include the following in your `.circleci/config.yml`:
+To use the `mojaloop/build` orb in your CircleCI configuration, turn on `Enable dynamic config using setup workflows` in the `Advanced Settings` of your project settings CircleCI.
+Then include the following in your `.circleci/config.yml`:

 ```yaml
 version: 2.1